 Nesting Areas - Nesting areas should be provided for adult females, even if adult males are not present.
 If a sufficient nest area is provided, difficulty laying eggs can be avoided.
-The

-Columbus Zoo, with their prodigious aquatic turtle breeding program, believes that temporarily rigging a nesting area or shifting a gravid female to a cage with a nesting area is far less successful than keeping a nesting area present year round.
+The Columbus Zoo, with their prodigious aquatic turtle breeding program, believes that temporarily rigging a nesting area or shifting a gravid female to a cage with a nesting area is far less successful than keeping a nesting area present year-round.
 The nesting area should be approximately four to five times larger than the shell of the female.
-Nest medium should be a mixture of 50% slightly moist sand or potting soil/peat moss and two times deeper than the length of the shell.
-Nest area containers can be made from a variety of plastic tote containers, with rocks and water weighting down the bottom, to prevent the nest area from floating and tipping over.
+Nest medium can be a mixture of equal parts slightly moist sand and peat moss or potting soil, and should be two times deeper than the length of the shell.
+Nest area containers can be made from a variety of plastic tote containers, with rocks or water weighing down the bottom, to prevent the nest area from floating and tipping over.
 The nesting area can double as a basking area.
-Some aquatic turtle cages, such as those Waterland Tubs and Zoo Med, have built in nest areas with a ramp coming up out of the water.
+Some aquatic turtle cages, such as those from Waterland Tubs and Zoo Med, have built in nest areas with a ramp coming up out of the water.

-Feeding - Feed adults one to three times per week, hatchlings daily.
+Feeding - Feed adults one to three times per week, hatchlings daily to every other day.
 Feed as much variety as possible.
-The majority of the diet should consist of commercial fish based pellets, which can be soaked until soft, before offering them to the turtle.
+The majority of the diet should consist of commercial fish-based pellets (such as Mazuri, Fluker's, ExoTerra, Zoo Med or Tetra), which can be soaked until soft, before offering them to the turtle.
 Patience and persistence is required with commercial diets because acceptance can take several weeks.
-Other options include whole animals such as mice, earthworms, slugs, snails, fresh whole shrimp (with shells, not freeze dried) and thawed frozen guppies, trout, bait fish, or freshwater (not saltwater) smelt.
+Other options include whole animals such as mice, earthworms, slugs, snails, and thawed frozen guppies, trout, bait fish, or freshwater smelt (not saltwater smelt).
 Whole fish are better than gutted fish and can be fed chopped or whole.
 Ideally, fish should be well fed prior to being fed to turtles.
 Freezing for more than three days may eliminate transfer of some, but not all, parasites.
 Wild-caught sticklebacks and mosquito fish should not be fed because they are natural vectors for several serious parasites.
 Most aquatic turtles will readily consume mice, from pinkies to chopped skinned adults.
-Mice are skinned to avoid the hair which isn't good for tutles.
-Older mice have more mineralized bone and are an outstanding source of bone for shell growth and mouse liver is a great source of vitamin A. A variety of insects (crickets, wax worms, mealworms, flies, moths, and grasshoppers), in moderation, also are OK.
+Mice are skinned to avoid hair which isn't good for turtles.
+A variety of insects (crickets, wax worms, mealworms, flies, moths, and grasshoppers), in moderation, also are OK.
 Be aware that insects are calcium deficient unless gut loaded with a diet greater than 8% calcium.
 Earthworms are widely available and nutritious; small turtles often need them chopped.
 Snails and slugs can also be fed.
-C heck the ingredients; desiccated insects are nutritionally inadequate and should not be fed.
+Check the ingredients; desiccated insects are nutritionally inadequate and should not be fed.

 Many sliders and pond turtles become more herbivorous as they reach mature size and grow less rapidly.
-One can gradually increase dark leafy greens (kale, romaine lettuce, cabbage, watercress, endive, bok choy, escarole, spinach), duckweed, algae for these species.
+One can gradually increase dark leafy greens (kale, romaine lettuce, cabbage, watercress, dandelions, endive, bok choy, escarole, spinach), duckweed and algae for these species.